iniestao/python-finalproject/README.md

 # python-finalproject
 This is my final project for coding.
-I established a financial early warning model using Logistic function and factor analysis，which has high accuracy.
+I established a financial early warning model of high accuracy by Logistic function and factor analysis.